ramisafaya/ToyRobotChallenge/README.md

 3. Build the solution:  `Build->Build Solution or Ctrl+Shift+B`

 **How to run console**
-1. Within the opened solution, start with or without debugging:
+1. Within the opened solution, start without debugging: `Debug->Start Without Debugging (Ctrl+F5)`.
-	- With debugging:  		`Debug->Start Debugging (F5)`
+2. Interact with the console by typing commands (one per line).
-	- Without debugging:	`Debug->Start Without Debugging (Ctrl+F5)`
+3. When completed, press `Ctrl+C`.
-2. Interact with the console.
+4. Press any key to close the console window.

 **How to run tests**
 1. Within the opened solution, open test explorer `Test->Test Explorer (Ctrl+E,T)`.